foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

     unreliable.
 If the signal contains fewer the 4096 (2¹²) points, the full signal will be considered by default.
 Otherwise, the first 4096 points will be considered.
-  + `Use MDL` - Whether or not to you the Minimum Description Length or not.
+  + `Use MDL` - Whether or not to use the Minimum Description Length.
     By default, the MDL will be used.
   + `Number of Oscillators` - The number of oscillators used in the Matrix Pencil Method.
 This can only be specified if `Use MDL` is unticked.